Howard Stern: 1981–1985: WWDC and WNBC

-In April 1982, four months before he started at WNBC, NBC Magazine aired a critical news report on shock radio by Douglas Kiker that centered around Stern and the controversial nature of his show.
-The piece caused NBC executives to discuss the potential withdrawal of Stern's contract, but rather than spend money on buying Stern out of the deal, management agreed to control Stern.
-To make matters worse, the station did not allow Stern to bring his show partners at first, which caused some friction between Stern and Quivers for several months.
-Stern began his afternoon show at WNBC on August 30, 1982, and was closely monitored, instructed to avoid discussions of a sexual or religious nature.
-In his first month, he was suspended for "Virgin Mary Kong", a sketch about a video game where a group of men pursued the Virgin Mary around a singles bar in Jerusalem.
-The station then hired an attorney to operate a seven-second delay if Stern said something potentially offensive.
-This soon became the task of program director Kevin Metheny, who Stern infamously feuded with and nicknamed "Pig Virus".
-While at WNBC, Stern also began his longtime feud with its morning host Don Imus.
+In April 1982, four months before Howard Stern joined WNBC, NBC Magazine aired a critical report on shock radio by Douglas Kiker that focused on Stern's controversial style.
+The segment prompted NBC executives to consider buying out his contract, but they instead chose to impose tighter control over his content.
+The station initially refused to allow Stern to bring his show partners, creating friction between Stern and Quivers for several months.

+Stern began his afternoon show on August 30, 1982, under close supervision and with instructions to avoid sexual or religious topics.
+Within his first month, he was suspended over "Virgin Mary Kong," a sketch involving a video game parody set in Jerusalem.
+The station then implemented a seven-second delay to censor potentially offensive material, a role handled by program director Kevin Metheny, with whom Stern had a well-known feud, nicknaming him "Pig Virus."
+During his time at WNBC, Stern also began a longstanding feud with morning host Don Imus.

-In 1984, Stern acquired Don Buchwald as his agent, who supervised Stern's new three-year contract with WNBC in early 1985.
-His popularity with the audience grew despite management's continual restrictions.
-On May 21, 1984, he made his debut appearance on Late Night with David Letterman and was featured in People magazine, increasing his national exposure.
-Around this time Stern appeared in the low budget comedy film Ryder, P.I.
-(1986) as Ben Wah, an out of control newscaster, for which he was paid $1,000.
-In May 1985, Stern claimed the highest ratings at WNBC in four years with a 5.7% market share of the afternoon audience.
-In a sudden turn of events, Stern and Quivers were fired shortly before they were to go on air on September 30, 1985, for what WNBC management termed "conceptual differences" regarding the show.
-Program director John Hayes explained: "Over the course of time we made a very conscious effort to make Stern aware that certain elements of the program should be changed ...
-I don't think it's appropriate to say what those specifics were".
-Stern was not told whose decision it was.
-In 1992, he believed Thornton Bradshaw, chairman of WNBC owner RCA, heard his "Bestiality Dial-a-Date" segment that aired ten days before his suspension and ordered the show's cancellation.
+In 1984, Howard Stern signed with agent Don Buchwald, who later negotiated a new three-year contract for Stern with WNBC in early 1985.
+Stern's popularity continued to grow despite ongoing restrictions from station management.
+On May 21, 1984, he made his first appearance on Late Night with David Letterman and was featured in People, both of which increased his national exposure.

+Around this time, Stern also appeared in the low-budget comedy film Ryder, P.I.
+(1986), playing Ben Wah, an erratic newscaster, for which he was paid $1,000.
+By May 1985, he had achieved the highest ratings at WNBC in four years, earning a 5.7% share of the afternoon audience.

+Despite this success, Stern and Quivers were abruptly fired on September 30, 1985, shortly before going on air.
+Station management cited "conceptual differences" regarding the direction of the program.
+Program director John Hayes stated that efforts had been made over time to encourage changes to certain elements of the show but declined to specify further.
+Stern was not informed who made the final decision.
+In 1992, he speculated that Thornton Bradshaw, then chairman of WNBC's parent company RCA, had heard his controversial "Bestiality Dial-a-Date" segment, aired ten days prior to his suspension, and ordered the show's cancellation.